Ohio doctor found not guilty in 14 hospital patient deaths

-COLUMBUS, Ohio (AP) — A jury on Wednesday acquitted an Ohio doctor of murder charges in multiple hospital patient deaths following a weekslong trial.
+COLUMBUS, Ohio (AP) — A jury on Wednesday acquitted an Ohio doctor accused of ordering excessive amounts of painkillers that led to multiple patient deaths at a Columbus-area hospital following a weekslong trial.

-Dr. William Husel was accused of ordering excessive painkillers for 14 patients in the Columbus-area Mount Carmel Health System.
-He was indicted in cases involving at least 500 micrograms of the powerful painkiller fentanyl.
+Dr. William Husel was accused of ordering excessive painkillers for 14 patients in the Mount Carmel Health System.
+He was indicted in cases that involved at least 500 micrograms of the powerful painkiller fentanyl.

 Prosecutors said ordering such dosages for a nonsurgical situation indicated an intent to end lives.
-Husel had pleaded not guilty to 14 counts of murder, with his attorneys saying he was providing comfort care for dying patients, not trying to kill them.
+Husel’s attorneys argued he was providing comfort care for dying patients, not trying to kill them.

+Franklin County Judge Michael Holbrook told jurors before the start of deliberations that they could also consider lesser charges of attempted murder.
+They deliberated for six days.

+Husel would have faced a sentence of life in prison with parole eligibility in 15 years had he been found guilty of just one count of murder.

-Prosecutors presented their case against the doctor beginning Feb.
+Prosecutors presented their case beginning Feb.
 22 and put on 53 prosecution witnesses before resting on March 29.
 Those witnesses included medical experts, Mount Carmel employees, investigators, and family members of all 14 patients.

 During closing arguments April 11, David Zeyen, an assistant Franklin County prosecutor, told jurors that regardless of how close a patient is to death, it’s illegal to speed up the process.